themikejr/neo-mikepedia/Mikepedia/Guide-Note.md

 ````

 Obviously, we don't want to be consulting this note every time we work with **Git** for the rest of our lives, but we also don't want to have to google the commands each time we need them.
 While we're still learning, the **Guide Note** is a way to improve our efficiency.

+### Short Anecdote
+Recently I've been building some things with **Python** and **Django**.
+I created [Django Project Creation Guide](./Django-Project-Creation-Guide.md) in the process.